-In addition, as discussed above, the Housing Element would identify specific sites appropriate for the development of multifamily housing (in particular affordable units), and the City would rezone those sites as necessary to meet the requirements of State law.
-The preliminary list of existing and proposed sites that can accommodate development of multifamily housing includes sites that are located across the City, and is subject to refinement based on additional public input and review of the draft Housing Element by HCD.
+In addition, as discussed above, the Housing Element identifies specific sites appropriate for the development of multifamily housing (in particular affordable units), and the City would rezone those sites and modify associated zoning districts as necessary to meet the requirements of State law.
+The list of existing and proposed sites that can accommodate development of multifamily housing includes sites that are located across the City, and is subject to refinement based on additional review of the Housing Element by HCD.
 These proposed sites are listed in Figure 3 as the "potential housing opportunity sites" for the Housing Element's housing sites inventory, and represent the land use strategy outlined in the following sections.
 Locations of the potential housing opportunity sites are shown on the maps in Figure 4.